 This district has three zones.
-Zone 677, Zone 662, and Zone 682.
+Zone 696, Zone 697, and Zone 705.
 This district extends from Mission Ridge north to Sawtooth Ridge, and from the Cascade crest east to the Columbia River.
-It includes the northern part of the Wenatchee NF and Lake Chelan National Recreational Area.
+It includes the northern part of the Wenatchee NF and Lake Chelan National Recreation Area.
 Lightning frequency averages around 10-15 storm-days per season.
-The summer climate is similar to the South Central District, but winds tend to be stronger and more persistent, and day to day weather changes are more pronounced.
-Winds don't tend to be as strong in the more sheltered Zone 662.
+The Cascade rain shadow is very pronounced across this district with annual rainfall totals near 100 inches along the crest to 10 inches or less along the Columbia River.
+Winds tend to be stronger and more persistent with more pronounced day to day weather changes.
+These zones are typically impacted by marine pushes.
 This district contains some of the highest fire hazard areas in the Pacific Northwest.